 1. Discover the root of the problems in your marriage relationship

 You may be so busy fighting with your spouse that you often forget the root of your problems.
-This happens because usually, there are many issues that have been buried deep down within yourselves.
+This happens because usually, there are many issues that have been buried deep down within you.
 When the fight starts, you want to confront your spouse about everything that has been bothering you.
 This is not the way to resolve a heated argument.

 There’s always conflict.
 It’s the norm.
 Isn’t it really conflict to grown ups when two people spend more than 10 minutes together, because we are going to be different.
 Conflict.
 You know, most of us go, oh God, conflict I don’t want to fight.
 I hate conflict.
 Well conflict serves a purpose in our lives, conflict tells us that things aren’t working yet.
 It’s time for change.
 Conflict gives us a chance to voice our feelings and clear the air.
 Conflict gives us a chance to vent.
 Conflict gives us a chance to trust each other and learn about each other.Dr Ingrid Schwieger, interviewed by me, Karl Perera in 2009.

 I love the positivity in what Dr. Schweiger says about conflict and how it can help us.
 I agree that rather than being only negative, conflict is not something to be avoided, that is unrealistic.
 It is something to be dealt with.
-After conflict is dealt with, as in marriage counselling therapy, life can be much happier and more peaceful for everyone.
+After conflict is dealt with, as in marriage counseling therapy, life can be much happier and more peaceful for everyone.

 Although conflict is normal, if this happens often, then you need to find a solution to the problem.
-It can be very difficult to resolve these issues and speaking openly without some professional support, so talking under guidance from a marriage counsellor can help you discover the root of the problem.
+It can be very difficult to resolve these issues and speak openly without some professional support, so talking under guidance from a marriage counselor can help you discover the root of the problem.
 Once that happens, everything will become clearer.
 Both of you will come to understand better what the main problems are and, from then on, how you can begin working on them.

 You should also note that some marriages end following therapy.
 According to an article by Rachael Tasker, about 25% of marital couples believed things had got worse when asked two years after counseling sessions had finished and 38% actually get divorced within four years.